cyphergenetics/syndi/WINDOWS.md

-Auto on Windows
+Syndi on Windows
 ===============

 Yay
 ---

-Auto 4.0 _Phoenix_ brings back something which hasn't existed since version 1.0: support for Microsoft Windows!
+Syndi 4.0 _Phoenix_ brings back something which hasn't existed since version 1.0: support for Microsoft Windows!

 This is because we have prioritized programming v4.0 with platform independence